 Option Argument Description -F Specifies the arguments that will be passed to the job script when the script is launched.
 The accepted syntax is: qsub -F "myarg1 myarg2 myarg3=myarg3value" myscript2.sh Quotation marks are required. qsub will fail with an error message if the argument following -F is not a quoted value.
-The pbs_mom server will pass the quoted value as arguments to the job script when it launches the script. -h Specifies that a user hold be applied to the job at submission time. -i idle_slot limit Sets an idle slot limit for the job array being submitted.
+The pbs_mom server will pass the quoted value as arguments to the job script when it launches the script. -h Specifies that a user hold be applied to the job at submission time. -i idle_slot_limit Sets an idle slot limit for the job array being submitted.
 If this parameter is set for a non-array job, it will be rejected.
 Additionally, if the user requests an idle slot limit that exceeds the server parameter's default, the job will be rejected.
-See also the idle_slot_limit server parameter. \$\text{qsub} -t 0-99 -i 10 \text{ script.sh}\$ The submitted array will only instantiate 10 idle jobs; instead of all 100 jobs at submission time. -1 Declares that the job is to be run "interactively".
-The job will be queued and scheduled as any PBS batch job, but when executed, the standard input, output, and error streams of the job are connected through qsub to the terminal session in which qsub is running.
+See also the idle_slot_limit server parameter. \$\text{qsub} -t 0-99 -i 10 \text{ script.sh}\$ The submitted array will only instantiate 10 idle jobs; instead of all 100 jobs at submission time. -I Declares that the job is to be run "interactively".
+The job will be queued and scheduled as any PBS batch job, but when executed, the standard input, output, and error streams of the job are connected through $qsub$ to the terminal session in which $qsub$ is running.
 Interactive jobs are forced to not rerunable.
 See Extended description for additional information of interactive jobs. -j join Declares if the standard error stream of the job will be merged with the standard output stream of the job.
 An option argument value of oe directs that the two streams will be merged, intermixed, as standard output.
 An option argument value of eo directs that the two streams will be merged, intermixed, as standard error.
 If the join argument is n or the option is not specified, the two streams will be two separate files.
 If using either the -e or the -o option and the -j eo oe option, the -j option takes precedence and all standard error and output messages go to the chosen output file.

 Option Argument Description -k keep Defines which (if either) of standard output or standard error will be retained on the execution host.
 If set for a stream, this option overrides the path name for that stream.
 If not set, neither stream is retained on the execution host.
 The argument is either the single letter "e" or "o", or the letters "e" and "o" combined in either order.
 Or the argument is the letter "n". • e - The standard error stream is to be retained on the execution host.
 The stream will be placed in the home directory of the user under whose user id the job executed.
-The file name will be the default file name given by: job_name.esequence where job_name is the name specified for the job, and sequence is the sequence number component of the job identifier. • o - The standard output stream is to be retained on the execution host.
-The stream will be placed in the home directory of the user under whose user id the job executed.
-The file name will be the default file name given by: job_name.osequence where job_name is the name specified for the job, and sequence is the sequence number component of the job identifier. • eo - Both the standard output and standard error streams will be retained. • oe - Both the standard output and standard error streams will be retained. -K kill_delay When set on a job, overrides server and queue kill_delay settings.
+The file name will be the default file name given by: eo - Both the standard output and standard error streams will be retained. oe - Both the standard output and standard error streams will be retained. n - Neither stream is retained. -K kill_delay When set on a job, overrides server and queue kill_delay settings.
 The kill_delay value is a positive integer.
 The default is 0.
-See kill_delay on page 327 for more information.
+Seekill_delay - page 411 for more information.